 The Audit Committee pre-approves the audit and non-audit services performed by the Company's external audit firm in order to assure that they do not impair the external audit firm's independence.
 The Audit Committee may also pre-approve tax services provided by the external audit firm, if any.
-In November 2023, the Audit Committee reviewed its Audit and Non-Audit Services Pre-Approval Policy and made no changes.
+In November 2024, the Audit Committee reviewed its Audit and Non-Audit Services Pre-Approval

+Policy and made changes that align with our current practices.
 Under this policy, the Audit Committee may pre-approve specific services in advance or may pre-approve one or more categories of audit and non-audit services.
 For all proposed services, the Audit Committee will, among other things, consider whether the external audit firm is the best positioned to provide the proposed services most effectively and efficiently based on its familiarity with our industry, business, people, culture, accounting systems, risk profile and other factors, and whether the services are likely to enhance our ability to manage risk or improve audit quality.
 The Audit Committee may establish ceilings on the level of fees and costs of generally pre-approved services that may be performed.
+Any proposed services exceeding these levels or amounts require separate pre-approval by the Audit Committee.

 The Audit Committee has delegated to the Chair of the Audit Committee (who may delegate authority to any other member of the Audit Committee) authority to pre-approve up to \$40,000 in audit and non-audit services, which authority may be exercised when the Audit Committee is not in session.
 At least annually, the external audit firm is required to report to the Audit Committee on the specific services provided and the amounts that have been paid to the external audit firm.
-The Chief Financial Officer is required to report to the Audit Committee on the specific services provided and the amounts that have been paid to the external audit firm.
 The Chief Financial Officer is required to report to the Audit Committee on the specific services provided and the amounts paid by the Company.
 The Company's internal audit team is responsible for monitoring and reporting on the performance of all services provided by the external audit firm and to determine whether these services comply with the Audit Committee's policy.
-In 2023 and 2022, the Audit Committee approved all audit and non-audit services provided to the Company by Baker Tilly.
+In 2024 and 2023, the Audit Committee approved all audit and non-audit services provided to the Company by Baker Tilly.